ubeda/DIRACDocs/source/DeveloperGuide/TestingEnvironment/index.rst

 This module provides a rich set of tools for constructing and running tests, supporting some very important concepts, like:

-- *fixtures*: initialisation needed for setting up a group of tests together with apropriate cleanup after the execution
+- *fixtures*: initialisation needed for setting up a group of tests together with appropriate clean-up after the execution
 - *cases*: the smallest unit of testing for one use case scenario
 - *suites*: collection of test cases for aggregation of test that should be executed together
 - *runners*: classes for executing tests, checking all the spotted asserts and providing output results to the user.